DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-07-11-exploring-the-scope-of-a-register-of-placement-schools.md

 - general school placements - core to all initial teacher training (ITT) courses
 - subject-specific teaching placements
-- intensive training and practice (ITP) opportunities
+- intensive training and practice (ITaP) opportunities
 - specialist placements in special schools, PRUs, or alternative provision

 They form part of a wider training partnership that includes:

 - an accredited ITT provider
-- one or more training partners
+- potentially, one or more training partners, but accredited ITT providers can choose to deliver the course without one
-- one or more placement schools
+- at least two different placement schools

-A school may act as a training partner in one course and a placement school in another.
-We need to determine whether the register should model these roles distinctly or treat them as interchangeable, depending on the nature of the relationship between them.
+Schools can also be an accredited provider, known as School Centred Initial Teacher Training (SCITT) provider, or a non-accredited training provider, in partnership with an accredited provider, as well as a placement school.
+We therefore need to determine whether the register should model these roles distinctly or treat them as interchangeable, depending on the nature of the relationship between them.

 ## What the register might need to capture